 A critical part of financial decision-making is developing specific, desirable and achievable goals.
 When you know where you want to go, you can develop a plan to get there.
 Ideally, that includes all facets of your financial life, from spending priorities and cash-flow management to tax strategies and estate planning.
-A holistic wealth manager can help you develop the process and get started.
+Our team of financial experts share these 12 tips to help you develop the process and get started.